-You will complete a 10-week prison officer entry level training (POELT) course before you begin your role.
-During the course new officers will be required to complete the SFJ Level 3 Diploma in the management and care of individuals in the custodial environment.
+You will complete a 10-week Prison Officer Entry Level Training (POELT) course before you begin your role.
+During the course, you will be required to complete the SFJ Level 3 Diploma in the management and care of individuals in the custodial environment.